Software & SaaS Subscriptions — United Kingdom Tax Rules

 Can I claim Notion, Slack, or project management tools?

 Yes, if used for business purposes.
 Tools used to manage client projects, communicate with clients or collaborators, or run your business operations are deductible.
 If also used personally, apportion accordingly.
+Keep evidence of the business use.

 What about cloud storage subscriptions like Dropbox or Google Workspace?

-Cloud storage and productivity suite subscriptions (Google Workspace, Microsoft 365, Dropbox Business) used for business are fully deductible.
+Cloud storage and productivity suite subscriptions (Google Workspace, Microsoft 365, Dropbox Business, iCloud for business use) are fully deductible when used for business.
 Personal plans used partly for business should be apportioned.